If you feel a lump in your breast, always get it checked by a GP. Most breast lumps are harmless, but some can be serious.

 What happens at your GP appointment

-The GP will look at and examine your breasts.
+If you have a breast lump, a GP will look at and examine your breasts.

 If they're not sure what's causing the lump, they'll refer you to a hospital or breast clinic for further tests.